-Similar to FY 2023-24, the FY 2024-25 budget includes a one-year Capital Maintenance, Repair and Replacement Budget that incorporates the necessary capital repairs and replacements to ensure the Transit Center and associated facilities are kept in a state of good repair.
+The FY 2024-25 budget includes a one-year Capital Maintenance, Repair and Replacement Budget that incorporates the necessary capital repairs and replacements to ensure the Transit Center and associated facilities are kept in a state of good repair.
 Funding is provided from several sources, including a Federal community projects award secured by Speaker Emerita Pelosi; Federal Transit Security Grant Program funds from a previous award and a new application; CBD funds for park improvements; developer contributions for work related to Parcel F; and the Capital Replacement Reserve.

-Expenditures will primarily be related to Information Technology (IT), wayfinding improvements, security systems, and the transit center building and park.
-The FY 24-25 Capital Maintenance, Repair and Replacement budget totals \$6,373,900, and includes the following expenses:
+Expenditures will primarily be related to Information Technology (IT), wayfinding improvements, security systems, and the transit center facility and park.
+The FY 2024-25 Capital Maintenance, Repair and Replacement budget totals \$6,373,900, and includes the following expenses: